915-Lab/Coding-Skills-Evaluation/codingSkillsEvaluation/input/python_tutorial_main_sections_only1.md

 ```

-To quote a quote, we need to âescapeâ it, by preceding it with `\`.
+To quote a quote, we need to “escape” it, by preceding it with `\`.
 Alternatively, we can use the other type of quotation marks: